Virgin Media vows to withhold sports channels until Eir ‘pays its bill’

 Discount

-It is understood Eir then informed Virgin Media that it only willing to pay 40 per cent of the owed payment, implying it was seeking a discount of 60 per cent.
+It is understood Eir then informed Virgin Media that it was willing to pay only 40 per cent of the owed payment, implying it was seeking a discount of 60 per cent.

 Virgin Media expects the compensation it eventually receives from UEFA will be significantly more modest.
 In the meantime, it is due to make a further rights payment to the European football body in respect of the 2020-2021 season.